Kamala Harris - breaker of glass ceilings who lives her American dream

 Sabrina Singh, then Press Secretary to Senator Harris and now Deputy Press Secretary to Vice President-elect, had said in an interview to ANI that if elected Biden-Harris administration will advance relationship between India and the United States.

-Biden and Harris are faced with several challenges including that posed by the rise of China, climate change and the adverse impact of COVID-19 that has killed 399,008 people in the US besides causing a recession.
+Biden and Harris are faced with several challenges including that posed by the rise of China, climate change and the adverse impact of COVID-19 that has killed over 400,000 people in the US besides causing a recession.

 Harris will create history and evoke smiles across continents as she takes the oath of office on Wednesday.
 (ANI)